Anthony Ponomarenko

 Anthony Ponomarenko (born January 5, 2001) is an American ice dancer.
-With his skating partner, Christina Carreira, he is a two-time Four Continents bronze medalist (2022, 2024), the 2018 Rostelecom Cup bronze medalist, three-time ISU Grand Prix medalist (one silver, two bronzes), a ten-time medalist on the ISU Challenger Series (four golds, four silvers, two bronzes), and a four-time U.S. national medalist.
+With his skating partner, Christina Carreira, he is a two-time Four Continents bronze medalist (2022, 2024), three-time ISU Grand Prix medalist (one silver, two bronzes), eleven-time medalist on the ISU Challenger Series (four golds, five silvers, two bronzes), and a five-time U.S. national medalist.
+He represented the United States at the 2026 Winter Olympics.

 At the junior level, they are also two-time World Junior medalists (silver in 2018, bronze in 2017), the 2017–18 JGP Final silver medalists, and the 2018 U.S. national junior champions.

 Personal life

 Anthony Ponomarenko was born on January 5, 2001, in San Jose, California.
-He is the son of 1992 Olympic ice dancing champions Marina Klimova and Sergei Ponomarenko.
-He has an elder brother, Timothy.
+He is the son of 1992 Olympic ice dancing champions Marina Klimova and Sergei Ponomarenko and has an elder brother, Timothy.

 Career

 Early years

 Ponomarenko started skating in 2005.
 He was a single skater for about four years before switching to ice dancing.
 His partnership with Sarah Feng began in 2010.
 The two won the bronze medal in novice ice dancing at the 2014 U.S. Championships.
 After Ponomarenko ended his partnership with Sara Feng in January 2014, he later moved to Novi, Michigan, to train under Igor Shpilband.